JH-DSAI/diseases/DEPLOY.md

 ### Manual: Deploy to Azure

-When ready to deploy, run the command printed at the end of the GitHub Actions run:
+When ready to deploy, use the commit SHA from the GitHub Actions run output:

 ```bash
 source .env